kollinmurphy/dans-frappuccino-paradise/README.md

 ## Tool Stack

 This project uses Astro as a Server Side Renderer and SolidJS as a front-end framework.
 Additionally, we utilize a SQLite database and the Sequelize ORM.

+- Pros:
+  - Cutting\-edge technology
+  - Super duper fast
+  - The majority of the site is pure HTML \(with the addition of TailwindCSS and DaisyUI to make it easier\)
+  - Easy to learn
+  - Can use any UI framework \(Solid, Vue, React, Preact, Svelte, etc\.\)
+    - Can also mix\-and\-match even within the project
+  - Shows a lot of initiative on a resume
+  - The API can be implemented using Astro, which is super intuitive
+- Cons:
+  - Little experience within the group
+    - *Flip-side*: None of us have significant experience with Django or any other framework.
+  - Limited documentation & examples
+    - *Flip-side*: There is a lot of documentation for the UI framework(s) we decide to use, which is where most of our effort will be spent.

 ## Setup Procedure